CASE STUDY

 increase in OSAT scores

-Enrolled Users in Year One
+Enrolled Users in Year 1

-Active Monthly Users in Year One
+Active Monthly Users: Year 1

 Users by 2024

-- Delivered on time and on budget despite early doubts
+Shipped on time and on budget despite early doubts

 Final Thoughts